First passage times in compact domains exhibit bi-scaling

-In this context, $\tau_L\propto L^{d_w}$ represents the time scale associated with the size of the system, while $\tau_0\propto r_0^{d_w}$ is the relevant time scale related to the initial distance between the particle and the target.
-The function $f_{\infty}(t)\propto t^{-1-\theta}$ is well studied, as it is the PDF of FPT for infinite systems in the absence of external fields.
-Our main focus lies on the function $\mathcal{I}(\tau)$ and the use of Eq.\,(\ref{eq:uniform2}) in physical modelling.
-As we show below, this function uniquely provides the moments $\langle t^q \rangle$ for $q>\theta$, and hence bares particular importance also as a stand alone.
+In this context, $\tau_L\propto L^{d_w}$ represents the time scale associated with the size of the system, while $\tau_0\propto r_0^{d_w}$ is the time scale related to the initial distance from the target.
+This expression specifies how general claim that the FPT statistics for compact diffusion are described by two distinct functions $\mathcal{I}(\cdot)$ and $f_{\infty}(\cdot)$.
+These functions, which describe the short- and long-time behaviors of the FPT statistics, respectively, each exhibit a \( t^{-1-\theta} \) behavior for intermediate times.
+This feature holds for compact search, which enables the construction of the global solution presented in Eq.\,(\ref{eq:uniform2}).
+While rigorously proving universality is challenging, the consistent agreement of Eq.\,(\ref{eq:uniform2}) with results from nine diverse cases strongly supports its broad validity.
+The function $f_{\infty}(t)|_{t\gg 1}\propto t^{-1-\theta}$ is well studied, as it is the PDF of the FPT for infinite systems in the absence of external fields.
+The function $\mathcal{I}(\cdot)$ describes the tail characterizing the rare events.
+Our main focus lies on the function $\mathcal{I}(\cdot)$ and the use of Eq.\,(\ref{eq:uniform2}) in physical modeling.
+Mathematically, $\mathcal{I}(\cdot)$ is related to the PDF $\eta(t)$, an association that emerges through the long-time limit extrapolation from Eq.\,(\ref{eq:uniform2}) as

-Here, we show that the two functions $f_\infty(.)$ and $\mathcal{I}(.)$, which describe the short and long-time behaviors of the FPT statistics, respectively, match at intermediate times.
-This feature holds for compact search, which enables the construction of the global solution presented in Eq.\, (\ref{eq:uniform2}).
-For the O’Shaughnessy-Procaccia (OP) model \cite{o1985diffusion}, Meyer et al. \cite{meyer2011universality} provide an asymptotic expansion of the PDF, which is intimately related to the long-time limit of our problem, however in a general context not much is known on $\mathcal{I}(\tau)$.
-Our goal is threefold: first, to demonstrate the general validity of Eqs.\,(\ref{eq1}-\ref{eq:uniform2}) to a large number of problems.
-Then, present tools for the calculation of $\mathcal{I}(\tau)$ and find it explicitly for various examples.
-Lastly, find and interpret the relation between the FPT moments to the functions $f_\infty(t)$ and $\mathcal{I}(\tau)$.
+with the ratio $\tau \equiv t/\tau_{L}$ maintained constant and $\eta(t)$ being the exact FPT PDF.
+Notably, since \(\eta(t)\) is normalized, it follows from the limit in Eq.\,(\ref{definfhar}) that \(\mathcal{I}(\tau)\) is non-normalizable.
+Therefore, this scaling solution does not represent a probability density.
+As a result of Eqs.\,(\ref{eq1}-\ref{eq:uniform2}), the $q$-moment of the FPT exhibits two different asymptotic behaviors, given by

+For $q<\theta$, the moments converge to the moments calculated from the PDF for an infinite system $f_{\infty}(t)$, and hence are $\tau_L$ independent.
+On the other hand, for $q>\theta$, the moments are given by the non-normalizable function $\mathcal{I}(\tau)$, and scale with $\tau_L^{q-\theta}$, which captures the long time limit of the FPTs.
+Eq.\,(\ref{generalscal1}) leads to the expression